 Blues Music Genre

 Blues is a form of music from the African-American community and has been played by many artists.

 It is a style of music that originated in the Deep South of the United States and has been played by many artists.

-The term “neo-soul” was coined by Kedar Massenburg, founder of the Motown Records label, which most artists have been associated with.
+The term “neo-soul” was coined by Kedar Massenburg, founder of the Motown Records label, with which most artists have been associated.